natcobbinah/cloudinaryApiUse/README.md

 # cloudinaryApiUse
-using cloudinary buildUrl,  to fetch and send message from  applications to cloudinary Image and Video cloud service
+This is a demo built around cloudinary buildUrl using TypeScript to retrieve and send contents(images/videso) from applications to cloudinary Image and Video cloud service.
+And this could be extended into a full library, if the need arises.